open-metadata/OpenMetadata/docs/try-openmetadata/run-openmetadata/README.md

 * Apache Airflow which OpenMetadata uses for metadata ingestion
 * The OpenMetadata UI and API server

-After starting the Docker containers, you should see output similar to the following.
+After starting the Docker containers, you should see an output similar to the following.

 ```
 [2021-11-18 15:53:52,532] INFO     {metadata.cmd:202} - Running Latest Release Docker